 Performance Measurement System (PeMS) Data Source

-Data are obtained from the Caltrans Performance Measurement System (PeMS).
-Data are collected in real-time from nearly 40,000 individual detectors spanning the freeway system across all major metropolitan areas of the State of California.
+Data is obtained from the Caltrans Performance Measurement System (PeMS).
+Data is collected in real-time from nearly 40,000 individual detectors spanning the freeway system across all major metropolitan areas of California.

 - Traffic Detectors